+By: Name: Bradley L. Steiner Its: Vice President

+STATE OF MINNESOTA)) ss COUNTY OF HENNEPIN)

-By: Name: Bradley L. Steiner Its: Vice President Bradley L. Steiner, a Vice P) ss) ss acknowledged before me this day of, 2019, by resident of Bremer Bank, National Association, a national banking f of said national banking association.
-Notary Public
+The foregoing instrument was acknowledged before me this day of , 2019, by Bradley L. Steiner, a Vice President of Bremer Bank, National Association, a national banking association, for and on behalf of said national banking association.